paddingtonchiguvare/loan-application/README.md

 The model predicts a high performance than the actual performance.
 Some of the cases were clientrs did not pay back the loan were predicted as if the customers paid.
 A few cases that was paid late but within 15 days were predicted correctly.
 The percentage of loans written off is closer to 0 %.

 ### Random forest

 ![image](https://github.com/user-attachments/assets/7e9ba2f1-eff4-4ffa-ad87-bdba912d5ab3)

 Random forest perormed slightly better than decision trees as expected.
 The precision, recall and f1 score were slightly higher.

+## Next steps
+- Add more data for minority classes.
+- Implement regularization to minimize overfitting.
+- train the model using different algorithmns such as XGBoost

 # How to run code.